rohanprasadofficial/quotes/README.md

 # quotes

-Utility for working with quotes like motivational, entrepreneurial , love etc. and provides access to the top 500 English quotes as of now.
+Flutter package which grants access to the top 500 English quotes.
+These quotes range from being: motivational, entrepreneurial, and inspirational.

 ## Usage

 [Example](https://github.com/rohanprasadofficial/quotes/blob/master/example/lib/main.dart)

-To use this package :
+To use this package:

 * Add the dependency to your [pubspec.yaml](https://github.com/rohanprasadofficial/quotes/blob/master/pubspec.yaml) file.